conda-forge/conda-forge.github.io/src/orga/governance.rst

 Voting
 ------
-This section presents descriptions and criteria for voting items in the conda-forge community.
-The core team is the only team with voting rights.
+This section apprises descriptions and criteria for voting items in the conda-forge community.
+The core team is the only team who has the voting rights.
 Members of core may also call a vote on any topic.
 The restrictions on calling a vote are as follows:

 * There must only be one vote active on a particular item at any time.
-* The act of calling for a vote cannot itself violate the code of conduct.
+* The act of calling for a vote for baseless reasons, can itself violate the code of conduct.
 For example, Sam repeatedly called for votes immediately after a previous vote failed to achieve Sam's result.
 Sam is attempting to bully other members of core into agreeing, and is thus violating the code of conduct.
-* Voting yes moves the proposal forward;
+* Voting *yes* moves the proposal forward.
-  voting no is the only way to express opposition to the proposal;
+  Voting *no* is the only way to express opposition to the proposal.
-  not voting is discouraged, but non-votes do not count as "no".
+  Not voting is discouraged, but non-votes do not count as "no".
 * There should always be an option to abstain from voting.

 Voting items are labeled as either **standard** or **sensitive**.